 It’s one of my favourite places to retreat to in Marrakech.
 A wander through the permanent collection at the musée Yves Saint Laurent marrakech immediately puts me in a good mood.
-It may be the fond memories I have of the press preview when I covered the opening for Brownbook.
+It may be the fond memories I have of the press preview when I covered the opening of the YSL museum in Marrakech for Brownbook.
 Or the private advanced tour with the museum’s director and peeking in to the curiosity cabinet before the glass was even installed.
-But really, I think it’s just the pure elegance and ambiance that Christophe Martin achieved as the scenographer.
+But really, I think it’s just the pure elegance and ambiance that Christophe Martin achieved as the scenographer of the Yves Saint Laurent museum in Morocco.
 The mix of audio interviews, video clips from past fashion shows and the stunning collection of haute-couture garments on display make this one of my happy places in town.

 And now there’s another reason to head back to mYSLm.
 And it’s to view a new collection of garments (from over 5000 samples within the foundation’s collection) are on display.
 Expect dreamy evening gowns, a new display of hand-stitched jackets with the finest details and more items from the black collection.